Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Evaluation

 \subsection{Rolling Shutter Effect}

-In the first experiment of this section, we run DSO, ORB-SLAM and SVO 10 times on each of the 4 \emph{Living Room} sequences of the ICL-NUIM Dataset, as well as on their simulated rolling shutter correspondences where the rolling shutter effect is relatively strong.
+In the first experiment of this section, we run DSO, ORB-SLAM and SVO 10 times on each of the 4 \emph{Living Room} sequences of the ICL-NUIM Dataset, as well as on their simulated rolling shutter correspondences.
+Although currently this is the only dataset that provides global shutter and rolling shutter sequences at the same time, it is worth noting the simulated rolling shutter effect is relatively strong.
 The results are shown in Fig.~\ref{fig:iclresults_full}.
-All three methods are influenced by rolling shutter effect, yet the performance declines of DSO and SVO are apparently larger than the one of ORB-SLAM.
+All three methods are influenced by rolling shutter effect, yet the performance declines of DSO and SVO are apparently larger than ORB-SLAM.
 This result verifies that feature-based methods are more robust to the rolling shutter effect than direct methods.
 To show the influence of the rolling shutter effect on direct methods, we show examples of the reconstructed scene by DSO in Fig.~\ref{fig:icl_global} and Fig.~\ref{fig:icl_rolling}.
 It can be seen that the delivered reconstruction has very large scale drift on the rolling shutter sequence (the big structure in the background of Fig.~\ref{fig:icl_rolling} is the drifted reconstruction of the painting in the foreground).

-Although SVO performs feature matching followed by BA for refining structures and poses, it uses direct image alignment on corners and edgelets to provide initial poses for BA.
+Although SVO performs feature matching followed by BA for refining structures and poses, in the initial pose estimation for each frame it uses direct image alignment, thus does not use the correspondences estimated by feature matching.
+This explains its performance decline is larger than that of ORB-SLAM.
 It is also worth mentioning, as can be seen in Fig.~\ref{fig:iclresults_full}, that the overall performances of DSO and SVO on this dataset significantly transcend the one of ORB-SLAM under both global and rolling shutter settings.
-The main reason is that the scenes in the dataset are indoor environments with low textured structures such as walls, floors and doors and thus are very challenging for feature-based methods.
+The main reason is that the scenes in this dataset are indoor environments with low textured structures such as walls, floors and doors and thus are very challenging for corner-based feature extraction.
+Due to the fact the SVO is able to use image information on edges, it gains certain robustness on this dataset.
 As a result, the selected direct and semi-direct methods outperform the feature-based method even on rolling shutter images.